DarrickLeong/ansible_test_use_cases/ansible_navigator/README.md

 $ ansible-navigator images
 ```
 **Step 2**
-Update your image with the respective image name and tag
+- Update your image with the respective image name and tag
+- change enable to ``true``

 ```yaml
 execution-environment: